yosang/navbar/responsive-navbar/readme.md

 We are going to program this using only css, specifically the `:target` pseudo selector.

+We'll start designing the mobile version, then do the desktop version using media queries.

 # :target
 The `:target` pseudo-class selectes the element that is currently targeted by an url.
 This means that when a URL contains a hash `#` followed by an `ID`, the element matching the `ID` becomes the `target` element.